strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 # Email Provider

 Strapi Cloud comes with a basic email provider out of the box.
-However, it can also be configured to utilize a third-party email provider, if needed.
+However, it can also be configured to utilize another email provider, if needed.

 :::caution
 Please be advised that Strapi are unable to provide support for third-party email providers.